×

 Neglecting the Concept of Rationality and Game Theory Assumptions

-Game theory makes the assumption that players act rationally, with the goal of maximizing the payoffs that they anticipate receiving from the game.
+Game theory assumes that players act rationally, to maximize the payoffs that they anticipate receiving from the game.
 When analyzing games, students might ignore the presumption of rationality or fail to recognize the implications of it.
-In order to conduct an in-depth analysis of game theory, it is necessary to be aware of the rationality assumption and to take into account the effects that this assumption has on the behavior and decisions of the players.
+To conduct an in-depth analysis of game theory, it is necessary to be aware of the rationality assumption and to take into account the effects that this assumption has on the behavior and decisions of the players.

 Conclusion